Directional Mollification for Knot-Preserving $C^{\infty}$ Smoothing of Polygonal Chains with Explicit Curvature Bounds: Mollifiers, convex functionals and generalized directional derivatives

 \subsection{Convex functionals and directional derivatives}

-Before introducing the directional mollification, we need to present a definition and an enabling theorem that will be useful in the following sections. \begin{definition} Let $f : \R^n \to \R^m$ be a function.
+Before introducing the directional mollification, we need to present the definition of the (right) directional derivative, and a theorem that will be useful in the following sections. \begin{definition} Let $f : \R^n \to \R^m$ be a function.
 Given $x, h \in \R^n$ the directional derivative of $f$ at $x$ in the direction of $h$ is defined as

 provided the limit exists.
 If the limit exists for all $h \in \R^n$, then $f$ is said to be directionally differentiable at $x$. \end{definition}